airportyh/time-traveling-debugger/README.md

 history file as output with the `.sqlite` suffix.
 For example: `recreate fib.rewind` will create a SQLite database called `fib.sqlite`.
 This database file can in turn by used to debug the originating program using one of the debugger frontends.
 3. `debug` - starts the terminal-based step debugger.
-This command takes a history file as input.
-For example: `debug fib.sqlite`.
+This command takes a `.rewind` log file or a history file as input.
+For example: `debug fib.sqlite` or `debug fib.rewind`.
+If the input is a `.rewind` log file, it will call the `recreate` command to convert it to a `.sqlite` file before launching the debugger.
 This debugger has a ncurses-style GUI and is controlled using one-stroke keyboard commands similar less and nano.
 It also supports mouse and scroll-wheel interactions for terminals that support it.
 4. `zoom` - starts the zoom debugger.
 This command also takes a history file as input.
 For
 example: `zoom fib.sqlite`.
 Running this command spawns a browser window within which the HTML5 canvas-based debugger executes.